valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 5.0.0

-Set Redis Cluster flags in order to change the normal behavior of Redis Cluster, especially with the goal of disabling certain functions.
+Set Valkey Cluster flags in order to change the normal behavior of Valkey Cluster, especially with the goal of disabling certain functions.
-This is useful for modules that use the Cluster API in order to create a different distributed system, but still want to use the Redis Cluster message bus.
+This is useful for modules that use the Cluster API in order to create a different distributed system, but still want to use the Valkey Cluster message bus.
 Flags that can be set:

 * `CLUSTER_MODULE_FLAG_NO_FAILOVER`